 Kangura simply means "battlements."1 More specifically, kangura is a decorative undulating pattern found directly above the molding at the top of many Mughal facades.
 The kangura pattern on Humayun's Tomb's facades is an optical illusion that plays with the mind's perception of positive and negative space by taking advantage of the contrast between red sandstone and white marble.
 This bold red and white kangura pattern can also be found at the top of the hammam's facades and along the roof on three sides of the baradari.

 At Humayun's Garden Tomb, kangura is created with a variety of materials.
 The kangura at the top of Humayun's Tomb's facades was constructed with red sandstone and white marble.
 Brown sandstone variations of the red and white kangura can be found at the top of the West Gate, the South Gate, and the Barber's Tomb.
-The kangura at the tops of the baradari and the hammam is either created with incised plaster and paint, as seen in restoration photographs from the Nizamuddin Urban Renewal Inistiative's website or glazed tile, what the Nizamuddin Urban Renewal Initiative used to restore the kangura on other buildings at the Humayun's Tomb Complex.2 There is also kangura ornamentation crafted with glazed tile at the base of the blue domes of the chhatri pairs that sit on Humayun's Tomb's pishtaqs.3
+The kangura at the tops of the baradari and the hammam is either created with incised plaster and paint or glazed tile.
+Both methods can be seen in photographs of the restoration work on these buildings and other buildings at The Humayun's Tomb Complex from the Nizamuddin Urban Renewal Inistiative's website.2 There is also kangura ornamentation crafted with glazed tile at the base of the blue domes of the chhatri pairs that sit on Humayun's Tomb's pishtaqs.3